komar41/vigma/README.md

 ## Run the application

-- Open a terminal inside the eMoGis folder.
+- Open a terminal inside the VIGMA folder.
 Run the following commands in the terminal:

   ```bash
   # Navigate to the backend directory